ssmubc/Multi-Agent-Quantum-Materials-Assistant/docs/braket-integration.md

 # Amazon Braket Integration Guide

 ## Overview
-This guide explains how to set up and use Amazon Braket quantum computing features in the Quantum Matter application.
+This guide explains how to set up and use Amazon Braket MCP integration in the Quantum Matter application for quantum circuit design, analysis, and visualization.

-## What is Amazon Braket?
+## What is Amazon Braket MCP?
-Amazon Braket is AWS's quantum computing service that provides access to quantum simulators and real quantum hardware from multiple providers (IonQ, Rigetti, Oxford Quantum Computing).
+The Amazon Braket MCP integration provides quantum circuit analysis, visualization, and educational tools for quantum computing development.
+It processes quantum circuits through the Braket MCP server to generate detailed ASCII visualizations, circuit analysis, and step-by-step explanations without executing on actual quantum hardware.

 ## AWS Credentials and Permissions